 VCE VET Music provides students with knowledge, skills, qualifications and experiences that will enhance their employment prospects in the music and related industries.
 It provides students with:

-- A Year 12 study score towards their ATAR, as well as... - A nationally recognised Certificate III in Music Industry (Performance)
+- A Year 12 study score towards their ATAR, as well as... - A nationally recognised Certificate III in Music.
+This will be obtained if the student satisfactorily meets all requirements.